Romea/adap2e/README.md

 # adap2e #

-This project contains several ROS2 packages for working with Alpo robots, both in real-world applications and simulations.
+This project contains several ROS2 packages for working with Adap2e robots, both in real-world applications and simulations.
 For more detailed information, please refer to the README files of each individual package.

 ## **Usage**